Azure/doAzureParallel/docs/21-distributing-data.md

 ## Pre-loading Data Into The Cluster

 Some workloads may require data pre-loaded into the cluster as soon as the cluster is provisioned. doAzureParallel supports this with the concept of a *resource file* - a file that is automatically downloaded to each node of the cluster after the cluster is created.
+Note: Creating containers's default setting is private.
+It must be changed to public if user does not want to use SAS tokens.

 Here's an example that uses data stored in a public location on Azure Blob Storage: